wren-lang/wren/doc/site/performance.markdown

 ### A single-pass compiler

 Compile time is a relatively small component of a language's performance: code only has to be compiled once but a given line of code may be run many times.
-Still, Wren's compiler is quite fast.
+However, fast compilation helps with *startup* speed&mdash;the time it takes to get anything up and running.
+For that, Wren's compiler is quite fast.

 It's modeled after Lua's compiler.
 Instead of tokenizing and then parsing to create a bunch of AST structures which are then consumed and deallocated by later phases, it emits code directly during parsing.
 This means it does minimal memory allocation during a parse and has very little overhead.